Scheidemann cabinet: General issues

 A major matter of dispute in the cabinet was the field of economic policy, notably the basic choice of which economic system was to prevail in the new republic.
 The SPD was still a socialist party at the time, based on Marxist ideas as laid down in the Erfurt Program of 1891: once the proletariat had won control over the government, major industrial enterprises were to be socialised (nationalised) in order to achieve the "socialisation of the means of production".
 The radicalism of the approach was softened somewhat by the theory of "revisionism", by that time dominant in the SPD.
-It focussed on short-term reformist progress rather than on the achievement of long-term goals through revolutionary action.
+It focused on short-term reformist progress rather than on the achievement of long-term goals through revolutionary action.

 By contrast, the DDP ministers and some from the Centre Party (especially Matthias Erzberger) subscribed to a liberal, market-oriented view of the economy.
 According to this approach, the main goal of economic policy was to maximise productivity.
 This implied a rapid dismantling of the command economy that had been created during the war years, as well as an end to capital and currency controls and to trade barriers.

 Matters were complicated further by a third school of thought that dominated thinking by many in the Ministry of Economic Affairs at the time, notably that of Walther Rathenau and Wichard von Moellendorff.
-The concept of common economic policy combined private property rights with a strong element of central planning and a forced syndication (i.e. association) of industries organised by the state.
+The concept of common economic policy combined private property rights with a strong element of central planning and a forced syndication (i.e., association) of industries organised by the state.
 All those involved in the production processes, including the workers, were to play a role in the administration of the industries.
-Government control of foreign trade also was a key aspect of the policy.
+Government control of foreign trade was also a key aspect of the policy.

 The three approaches to economic policy were almost mutually exclusive.
 Gustav Bauer (Labour) and Richard Schmidt (Food and Agriculture) subscribed to views based on the SPD's Erfurt Program.
 Georg Gothein (Treasury) and Eugen Schiffer and Bernhard Dernburg (Finance) were free-market liberals.
 Rudolf Wissell (Economic Affairs) advocated the common economic policy.
 To avoid a serious confrontation, the coalition partners kept the economic policies of the cabinet intentionally vague.
-This became evident in Scheidemann's government declaration of 13 February which steered clear of topics like foreign trade and currency altogether.
+This became evident in Scheidemann's government declaration of 13 February, which steered clear of topics like foreign trade and currency altogether.
 Although it prevented a clash over the cabinet's internal differences, it meant that important decisions on economic policies were not taken by the cabinet but left to individual ministers who would then often come into conflict with each other.
 The tendency was reinforced by the constitutional equality of the ministers.
 A direct result was bitter disputes over who was in charge of specific policy issues, made worse by personal animosities between some of the ministers.